Haweanah/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls is a script that display the contents list of your current directory cd - is a script that changes the working directory to the user’s home directory ls -la is a script that display current directory contents, including hidden files (starting with .), Using the long format ls -ln is a script that display Display current directory contents using Long format with user and group IDs displayed numerically and hidden files (starting with .) mkdir /tmp/ my_first_directory is the script that creates a directory named my_first_directory in the /tmp/ directory mv /tmp/betty /tmp/my_first_director is the script to Move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty is the script to delete the file betty rm -r /tmp/my_first_directory is the script to delete the directory my_first_directory that is in the /tmp directory
+ls is a script that display the contents list of your current directory cd - is a script that changes the working directory to the user’s home directory ls -la is a script that display current directory contents, including hidden files (starting with .), Using the long format ls -n is a script that display Display current directory contents using Long format with user and group IDs displayed numerically and hidden files (starting with .) mkdir /tmp/ my_first_directory is the script that creates a directory named my_first_directory in the /tmp/ directory mv /tmp/betty /tmp/my_first_director is the script to Move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty is the script to delete the file betty rm -r /tmp/my_first_directory is the script to delete the directory my_first_directory that is in the /tmp directory